opf/openproject/docs/user-guide/time-and-costs/progress-tracking/README.md

 # Progress tracking

 OpenProject lets you track and monitor the progress of your work packages.

-> **Note:** Since OpenProject [version], the way progress is reported and calculated has changed significantly.
+> **Note:** Since OpenProject 14.0, the way progress is reported and calculated has changed significantly.
 Please read the documentation below to understand how OpenProject handles work and progress estimates.

 ## Terms

-[OpenProject 13.2](https://www.openproject.org/docs/release-notes/13-2-0/) introduced some important changes in the names of three work package fields:
+[OpenProject 13.2](https://www.openproject.org/docs/release-notes/13-2-0/) introduced important changes in the names of three work package fields:

 | **Old term**   	 | **New term**   	      |
 |--------------------|------------------------|